Aarondevp/Aarondevp/README.md

 <h3>contributions and projects</h3>

-[Sekisui](https://api.sekisui.ml) this is my group's api I practically did everything but it has random output and image manipulation
+[Sekisui api](https://api.sekisui.ml) this is my group's api I practically did everything but it has random output and image manipulation

 [Alpha Cop](https://bit.ly/2Vf2SQh) alpha cop is created by my friend and I help him with some stuff on it
   <br>